-Abstract – A high level overview of Cloud Computing & Cloud based mobile financial services & mobile payments is the objective of this article.
-Cloud computing is easy and simple concept but some time it gets over simplify along with same reasons for payments under mobile or simplified version as mobile payments about which every single company on this earth is talking about these days and its true every single company.
-Assumption taken here are reader is fully well versed of Cloud Computing and Mobile Financial Services / Mobile Payments.
+Cloud – MFS on the cloud along with machine learning and data intelligence.
+A high-level overview of Cloud Computing, Cloud-based mobile financial services and mobile payments is the objective of this post.
+Cloud computing is an easy and simple concept but sometimes it gets oversimplify along with same reasons for payments under mobile or simplified version as mobile payments about which every single company on this earth is talking about these days and its true every single company.
+Assumption taken here is readers are fully well versed of Cloud Computing and Mobile Financial Services / Mobile Payments.

-Having full understanding of both technologies can now get some Idea how to marry both of these to gain some cost & speed effectiveness.
+Having a full understanding of both technologies can now get some Idea of how to marry both of these to gain some cost & speed effectiveness.
 In case needs detailed information or deliberation is needed on any part please feel free get in touch directly.
-Artificial intelligence is on it way to pull more out of payment intelligence.
-We will keep AI out of discussion for this post though.
+Artificial intelligence is on its way to pulling more out of payment intelligence.
+We will keep AI out of the discussion for this post though.

-Introduction – Presence of Ministry of Innovation for regulation and control on global level would have made todays work and innovation may be impossible or must have stopped it long back.
+Presence of Ministry of Innovation for regulation and control on a global level would have made today’s work and innovation may be impossible or must have stopped it long back.
 Yet time and time again initiatives have failed or fallen short because of business and technological hurdles that impede the innovation and collaboration that is necessary for real success.
-In the domain & era of cost cutting we always inclined to watch and look for low cost solutions for every service we launch to max out the returns but some time looking at security, privacy, impact & exposure of risk it can put on accounts & pockets ; this stops us and move us away from our imaginations for mobile payments which have big depended on the secure element (SE) to store secure credentials on mobile phones.
+In the domain & era of cost-cutting we always inclined to watch and look for low cost solutions for every service we launch to max out the returns but sometimes looking at security, privacy, impact & exposure of risk it can put on accounts & pockets ; this stops us and move us away from our imaginations for mobile payments which have big depended on the secure element (SE) to store secure credentials on mobile phones.

 Secure elements themselves have been argumentative in mobile payment deployments because of forceful behaviour for issuers to work on a single platform usually owned by another entity in a business relationship that may or may be beneficial to the credential issuer.
-Its very interesting to see how Cloud Computing can solve the need of low cost solution.
-I have seen cloud service for same service type, same functionality, same configuration of hardware and same support level (Atleast on paper) and every other same offering but cost difference with 20 times or more so we know it very well what joy we can expect in a one dollar apple and in a 20 dollar apple that also matters.
+It’s very interesting to see how Cloud Computing can solve the need for a low-cost solution.
+I have seen cloud service for same service type, same functionality, same configuration of hardware and same support level (at least on paper) and every other same offering but cost difference with 20 times or more so we know it very well what joy we can expect in a one dollar apple and in a 20 dollar apple that also matters.

-Main Story – Cloud Computing or simple name of 3rd party infra structure which is managed by 3rd party in their own location or anything that involves delivering hosted services over the Internet.
+Cloud Computing or simple name of 3rd party infrastructure which is managed by a 3rd party in their own location or anything that involves delivering hosted services over the Internet.
 These services are broadly divided into three categories: Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS).
 Defining each of them wither advantages and disadvantage is out of scope here.
 The name cloud was inspired by the symbol that’s often used to represent the Internet in flowcharts and diagrams.

 The cloud can be private, public or hybrid in terms of ownership.
-Cloud allows you to upload/download and access data, services and information from any Internet-connected device, it’s very convenient and cost effective, but security can not be taken for granted and tells us it may and may not safe.
-Week security & poor service turn away customers who wants to demand for could services.
-Security of cloud services starts at user level and privacy starts at service providers level.
-How users use the service in terms of their own in house network, infra and outdated systems can cause bigger damage then from the sky side (Cloud Services).
+Cloud allows you to upload/download and access data, services and information from any Internet-connected device, it’s very convenient and cost-effective, but security cannot be taken for granted and tells us it may and may not safe.
+Week security & poor service turn away customers who want to demand could services.
+Security of cloud services starts at the user level and privacy starts at service providers level.
+How users use the service in terms of their own in house network, infra and outdated systems can cause bigger damage than from the sky side (Cloud Services).

-In particular the following issues should be addressed: security, access, management and portability of customer data, transparency.
-Mobile Money and Mobile Payments service providers are seeing partnerships with telecom operators & banks as key to success of near field communications (NFC) based mobile money applications.
-In addition to network advantages, mno possess efficient internet/data ready handset distribution channels, billing trust and customer relationships, secure user profiles and location information which can all be used to increase the security of electronic transactions.
+In particular, the following issues should be addressed: security, access, management and portability of customer data, transparency.
+Mobile Money and Mobile Payments service providers are seeing partnerships with telecom operators & banks as key to the success of near field communications (NFC) based mobile money applications.
+In addition to network advantages, MNO possesses efficient internet/data ready handset distribution channels, billing trust and customer relationships, secure user profiles and location information which can all be used to increase the security of electronic transactions.

-Microsoft(Windows Live), Amazone (AM Cloud Services), Apple(iCloud) and Google (Goole Drive) are few example of such service providers.
+Microsoft(Windows Live), Amazone (AM Cloud Services), Apple(iCloud) and Google (Goole Drive) are a few examples of such service providers.
 I am yet to find if there is any clear and special guidelines for hosting or using them for your very own Mobile Financial Services.
 In my last article “Payments Jungle (Apple, Android, Samsung & Microsoft)” dated 06-06-2015.
-I mentioned about google coming up with Android Pay in which google announced NFC Host Card Emulation (HCE) support in Android.
-This innovation now can be called as trump card or game changer.
+I mentioned about Google coming up with Android Pay in which Google announced NFC Host Card Emulation (HCE) support in Android.
+This innovation now can be called a trump card or game changer.

 Host Card Emulation enables a normal Android app to perform the application functions of a secure element by relying on secure cloud storage for the account credentials instead of a secure chip in the phone.
 Today any NFC-enabled Android 4.4 and Blackberry 10 and above phone can perform HCE.
 Need to confirm and verify for Samsung S6 & S6 Edge though.

 Given the pace of technologies and the level of global competition in the mobile payments & telecom sector, that success that is standardised, fast and takes the least possible time-to-market for product & project.
-To support these needs for coordination and speed, the Cloud-based solutions plays a key role to ensure that strategic coordination across industries are facilitated and promoted.
+To support these needs for coordination and speed, the Cloud-based solutions play a key role to ensure that strategic coordination across industries is facilitated and promoted.
 Standards have been created for installing payment solutions into the wallet after a device has shipped.
-In general regarding card, internet and mobile payments, some stakeholders believe that the issues in particular to security, access & accessibility, management, portability of customer data and transparency are addressed.
+In general, regarding the card, internet and mobile payments, some stakeholders believe that the issues in particular to security, access & accessibility, management, portability of customer data and transparency are addressed.

-Service providers that provide completely secure environments and advanced tokenisation methods, issuers can achieve high security levels for their solutions & systems to gain confidence for the services they offer to MFS customers who always keeps their expectation critical & to a level where playing field for payment solution providers could be large or small.
-It also aims to allow for device and cloud based solutions, including secure elements and contacts payments.
+Service providers that provide completely secure environments and advanced tokenisation methods, issuers can achieve high-security levels for their solutions & systems to gain confidence for the services they offer to MFS customers who always keep their expectation critical & to a level where playing field for payment solution providers could be large or small.
+It also aims to allow for the device and cloud-based solutions, including secure elements and contacts payments.

-Conclusions: What are the implications of cloud-based solution?
-Is it going to change the world (very likely), be a significant “win”, be a nice hack, or simply serve as a road sign indicating that this path is “UNKNOWN / WEL KNOWN”.
-Cloud based mobile payments can support globally and will give financial institutions and partners greater choice in offering consumers secure ways to pay with smartphones.
+Conclusions: What are the implications of a cloud-based solution?
+Is it going to change the world (very likely), be a significant “win”, be a nice hack, or simply serve as a road sign indicating that this path is “UNKNOWN / WELL KNOWN”?
+Cloud-based mobile payments can support globally and will give financial institutions and partners greater choice in offering consumers secure ways to pay with smartphones.

 Which system is useful and needed for the business considering the market you operate and synchronised with your strategies and goals.
 While mobile payment announcements from various smartphone makers are growing in frequency, still too much unknown & doubtful thoughts that such services will drive much interest in buying the smartphones that support it.